NSDAP Office of Colonial Policy: Colonial planning

 a central staff was assembled for the hostile takeover of colonies from Germany's war enemies.
 It prepared blueprints for the establishment of colonial law as well as training courses for potential future colonial administrators.
 In particular, it also drew up plans for racial segregation under a "Colonial Blood Law" (Kolonialblutschutzgesetz).

 Dissolution

 With the coming end of the Second World War and the resulting victory of the Allies over Nazi Germany, the office swiftly lost any degree of importance it might have had.
 Already in the start of 1943 Hitler had ordered the closure of all Party offices and affiliations not directly connected with maintenance of the war.
-Together with the Reichskolonialbund, it was finally dissolved on 17 February 1943.
+Together with the Reichskolonialbund, it was finally dissolved in February 1943.